couchbase/cbft/docs/api-ref.md

 GET `/api/diag`

 Returns full set of diagnostic information
-                       from the node as JSON.
+                       from the node in one shot as JSON.
+That is, the /api/diag response will be the union of the responses from the other REST API diagnostic and monitoring endpoints from the node, and is intended to make production support easier.

 **version introduced**: 0.0.1